m-yamazoe/documentation/saas/configuration_management/espm.rst

 Make note of the PSK and the certificate, you will need to provide these to enStratus.

 .. warning:: ``espm`` will refuse to overwrite any existing settings or certificates.
 The generated PSK and certificate are unique to each run of ``espm_setup``.
 If you change these or regenerate them, enStratus will no longer be able to communicate with the agent.
-You will have to delete and readd the account in enStratus with the new values.
+You will have to delete and read the account in enStratus with the new values.

 Starting up
 ~~~~~~~~~~~~